snowboarding profiles logo mountain

 Fit: Regular

-In at #2, we have DC's Command Jacket.
+And finally, in at #1, we have DC's Command Jacket.

-No those waterproofing and breathability numbers aren't a typo.
+No, those waterproofing and breathability numbers aren't a typo.
 This is what DC claims them to be.
-I have no way of verifying that, but if it's true then this is one of the most waterproof and breathable jackets going around.
+We don't have a test yet to verify that, but assuming it's accurate, then this is one of the most waterproof and breathable jackets going around.

-It’s also a good bit cheaper than the average price of all the jackets that I looked at.
+It’s also cheaper than the average price of all the jackets that I looked at and only 3 jackets on this list are cheaper.

 If you’re looking for the tried and trusted of Gore-Tex, then this may not be an option – but if you’re willing to take a chance on it, it will save you a few bucks (versus most but not all Gore-Tex jackets on this list), and if it lives up to its billing, then you’ll pick up a super-performer at a super-price.